Mateus-pilo/hublab-challenge/README.md

 # HUBLAB CHALLENGE

-Test of backend position in Keycash
+The purpose of this test is to measure knowledge in these technologies, for the backend-Developer vacancy

 ## Used Frameworks